manfredjoa/python-flask-project/README.md

 I also wanted to point out that it could have been a very simple fix for me to change the field names from Pascal case to snake case in the json file, simply by using cmd + f and selecting all instances of the word and changing it that way.
 However, I challenged myself to find another way to do this and learned something new that I can use in the future!

+I also loved and had a lot of fun creating a command line application to supplement the API.
+I think it's a great way to interact with an API besides using it as a data library.
+I also think it's a great way to test the API and make sure it's working as intended and that the database is actually being updated based on user input.

-I enjoyed working with Python, PostgreSQL, Peewee, and Flask and look forward to using them again in the future!
+I enjoyed working with Python, PostgreSQL, Peewee, and Flask and look forward to creating more command line applications in the future!